nikitavoloboev/data/programming/state-machines.md

 # State machines

+I [model state machines by first listing events (press/do something), tasks (side effects, split by services (long running and you care about them ending) and actions (sync, take no time at all)) together with lifecycle (when it's active)](https://www.youtube.com/watch?v=wykDyFwr8Lk).
+Services can spawn events.

 ## Notes

 - [When should you use XState?
 When you have something complex to build, with: 1.
 Many side effects, especially long-running ones like call recording.
 2. Sequences of things that MUST happen in a certain order (choose devices, record, preview).
 Either dead simple (useState) or everything else (XState).](https://twitter.com/mpocock1/status/1451486390911373314)